 Contact a local medical malpractice lawyer for a free consultation....Read more »

 My Dr. Just today told me to keep taking a lethal dose of tylenol today.
 I went to him about my chronic pain due to a failed spinal fusion, his advice was to keep taking Excedrine at Four 325mg tabs twice a day.
 Didnt try to help any other way.

 A viable legal negligence claim requires injury.
 There may be other repercussions.

 Please Take Notice: I am not your lawyer unless we enter into an engagement agreement in writing.
 This is only general information.
 It is NOT legal advice, and it may not work for your specific situation....Read more »

 I was wanting to know if I'm able sue to my orthodontist.
 Three years ago I finished my orthodontic treatment and I have now been told by several orthodontist that I need to get retreated.
-I went to see the orthodontist because I noticed my back teeth were moving and I'm in pain....
+I went to see the orthodontist because I noticed my back teeth were moving and I'm...
 Read more »

 He may be responsible if there is negligence.
 Also, in some cases, abandonment of a patient could be medical malpractice.
 It might also violate medical ethics, depending on the facts, and it might be something the licensing authorities would be interested in.
 Check with a local medical...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.